Lukas-Heiligenbrunner/AURCache/docs/docs/overview/quick-start.md

 # Quick Start

-USe the following example docker-compose.yml file to deploy AURCache using Docker and Docker-compose:
+Use the following example docker-compose.yml file to deploy AURCache using Docker and Docker-compose:

 ```yaml
 version: '3'